We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 What Is The Australian Securities Exchange?

-The Australian Securities Exchange (ASX), originally the Australian Stock Exchange, is one of the top 10 global securities exchanges by value with a total market capitalization of around $2 trillion.
+The Australian Securities Exchange (ASX), originally the Australian Stock Exchange, is one of the leading global securities exchanges by value, with a total market capitalization of over US$2 trillion (CEIC Data).
 Based in Sydney, it was the first major financial market open every day.

-Today, the exchange is the largest market for interest rate derivatives in Asia and is among the top 5 globally recognized exchanges for raising capital.
+Today, the exchange remains one of the largest markets for interest rate derivatives in Asia and is among the globally recognized exchanges for raising capital.

 History